mahek320/Milestone-1/ansible.md

   #### *Create vim host under etc/ansible*
 - vim hosts
-- paste ip of the two hosts in format 172.31.1.23 [us-server]
+  *paste ip of the two hosts in format*
+   [us-server]
+   172.31.1.23
 - ansible all --list-hosts
-- ansible all -m ping -a 'data = hello'
+- ansible all -m ping
+  *type yes 2 times*
 - #### *When the output is green command is executed, when gold that means ansible did changes in the remote machine and when in red it indicates error*

 ### *Configure web server*